What is a Debt Agreement?

 How long does a Debt Agreement stay on your credit file?

 A Debt Agreement will be listed on your credit file for a period of 5 years.
 During the agreement, your name will also be on the National Personal Insolvency Index.
 This may make it difficult to obtain further credit.
 However, at the end of the agreement, your name will no longer appear on the NPII and the agreement is taken off your credit file.

 You can improve your credit score quite quickly once the agreement is over by ensuring you repay your debts in full and on time.

 Can I still enter into a Debt Agreement if I receive Centrelink payments?

-We believe someone on Centrelink benefits or a Pension should not enter a Part 9 unless you are:
+We encourage someone who is on Centrelink benefits or a Pension should not enter a Debt Agreement, unless they are:

-- trying to protect your family home or motor vehicle
+- trying to protect their family home or motor vehicle;

-- or if there is a high likelihood that your circumstances will change in the very near future.
+- there is a high likelihood that their circumstances will change in the near future.

 What debts can be included in a Debt Agreement?